PeterVRC/Neptune-4-Pro---KUSBA-Accelerometer-Info/README.md

 You could find that ACCELEROMETER_QUERY does NOT work.
 That is fine, as it is not really needed anyway.
 Run  MEASURE_AXES_NOISE   and you will see results from that.
-They are not too important either, but at least show you it is working.
+They are not too important either, but at least shows you it is working.

 I have just settled for the   SHAPER_CALIBRATE AXIS=X   or   AXIS=Y   to do the task.
 These are fully automatic and will do the tests and then save the results to the printer.cfg